By Bev J. Holmes

 Holmes, B., Best, A., Davies., H, Hunter., D, Kelly, M., Marshall, M. and Rycroft-Malone, J. (2016).
 Mobilising knowledge in complex health systems: A call to action.
 Evidence and Policy, 12, 3.
 Online (DOI): 10.1332/174426416X14712553750311

-This blog post is based on a longer version published on the Michael Smith Foundation for Health Research website, but which is no longer available (November 2022).
+This blog post is based on a longer version originally published on the Michael Smith Foundation for Health Research website, but which is no longer available (November 2022).